 The M.F.A. faculty will evaluate the Phase 1 materials submitted by each applicant.
-Applicants will be informed by December 20 as to whether they are invited to participate in Phase 2.
+Applicants will be informed by end of December as to whether they are invited to participate in Phase 2.

 Phase 2 of the admissions process is by invitation only, based on the results of Phase 1 of your application, and includes:

-- By no later than January 10, 2021: the submission of a video sample of a third choreographic work, preferably featuring the applicant as a performer, and expanding upon the artistic range of the first two samples submitted in Phase 1.
+- By no later than mid-January: the submission of a video sample of a third choreographic work, preferably featuring the applicant as a performer, and expanding upon the artistic range of the first two samples submitted in Phase 1.

-- On January 15, 2021: a remote interview with M.F.A. faculty, and an opportunity to meet remotely with current WACD graduate students
+- Mid-January: a remote interview with M.F.A. faculty, and an opportunity to meet remotely with current WACD graduate students

-You will be informed by December 20, 2020, after the initial review of Phase 1 of your application, as to whether you are invited to proceed to Phase 2.
+You will be informed by end of December, after the initial review of Phase 1 of your application, as to whether you are invited to proceed to Phase 2.
 More information will be provided upon invitation.

 December 1 of the year prior to entry is the official deadline for filing an application for fall quarter enrollment.
 This applies to all applicants to the Department of World Arts and Cultures/Dance M.F.A. program.
 Applicants can apply online using the application on the Graduate Division website.
 All applicants must submit the Application for Graduate Admission to the UCLA Graduate Admissions Office online, including the required additional supporting materials (statement of purpose, letters of recommendation, transcripts, experiential background information, video presentation, audition response, etc.).
 Incomplete applications are unable to be reviewed.
 Admission to the program is for fall quarter only.
 Students who are admitted but do not enroll may reapply, but they are not guaranteed admission at a later date.